Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 <br><br>
 Let's consider the examples: what if I'll want to store some coordinates as canonical data, i.e. `new_york = Location.new('40.7128', '74.0059')` and `los_angeles = Location.new('34.0522', '118.2437')` Surely I'd want a `Location` object for that.
 Or maybe I'd want to add methods to my objects like `Location#season`, `Location#local_time`, or `Location#elevation`.
 In this case it would make sense to me to abstract these methods out of our `DarkSky` class.
 <br><br>
 However, as of now, I don't have those feature requests or specs, I just have an inkling.
 Premature design can be dangerous.
 It can trap me into building something that's more complicated than I need it to be, or at best, it can funnel my creativity by forcing me to only think of my application in one specific way.
-Sandy says:
+Sandi says:
 >Any decision you make in advance of an explicit requirement is just a guess.
 Don’t decide; preserve your ability to make a decision later. -[POODR](http://www.poodr.com/) pg 32

 She also has a solution.
 I can move the handling of `latitude` and `longitude` into an anonymous class, i.e., a Ruby `Struct`.